 WARNINGS AND PRECAUTIONS

-Reports of ketoacidosis, a serious life-threatening condition requiring urgent hospitalization, have been identified in patients with type 1 and type 2 diabetes mellitus receiving sodium glucose co transporter 2 (SGLT2) inhibitors, including empagliflozin.
+Ketoacidosis, a serious life-threatening condition requiring urgent hospitalization, has been identified in patients with type 1 and type 2 diabetes mellitus receiving sodium glucose cotransporter 2 (SGLT2) inhibitors, including empagliflozin.
 Fatal cases of ketoacidosis have been reported in patients taking empagliflozin.
 Patients who present with signs and symptoms of metabolic acidosis should be assessed for ketoacidosis, even if blood glucose levels are <250 mg/dL.
-If suspected, discontinue GLYXAMBI or JARDIANCE, evaluate and treat promptly.
+If suspected, discontinue, evaluate and treat promptly.
 Before initiating, consider risk factors for ketoacidosis.
 Patients may require monitoring and temporary discontinuation of therapy in situations known to predispose to ketoacidosis.

 Empagliflozin causes intravascular volume contraction and can cause renal impairment.
 Acute kidney injury requiring hospitalization and dialysis have been identified in patients taking SGLT2 inhibitors, including empagliflozin; some reports involved patients younger than 65 years of age.
 Before initiating, consider factors that may predispose patients to acute kidney injury.
 Consider temporary discontinuation in settings of reduced oral intake or fluid losses.
 Monitor patients for signs and symptoms of acute kidney injury.
 If it occurs, discontinue and treat promptly.

-Urosepsis and Pyelonephritis
+Urosepsis and Pyelonephritis: GLYXAMBI, JARDIANCE

 Serious urinary tract infections including urosepsis and pyelonephritis requiring hospitalization have been identified in patients receiving SGLT2 inhibitors, including empagliflozin.
 Treatment with SGLT2 inhibitors increases the risk for urinary tract infections.
 Evaluate for signs and symptoms of urinary tract infections and treat promptly.

-Genital Mycotic Infections
+Genital Mycotic Infections: GLYXAMBI, JARDIANCE

 Empagliflozin increases the risk for genital mycotic infections, especially in patients with prior infections.
 Monitor and treat as appropriate.

-Angioedema has also been reported with other dipeptidyl peptidase‐4 (DPP‐4) inhibitors.
+Discontinue GLYXAMBI, JARDIANCE or TRADJENTA, treat promptly, and monitor until signs and symptoms resolve.
 Use caution in a patient with a history of angioedema to another DPP‐4 inhibitor because it is unknown whether such patients will be predisposed to angioedema with linagliptin.

-Increased Low-Density Lipoprotein Cholesterol (LDL-C)
+Increased Low-Density Lipoprotein Cholesterol (LDL-C): GLYXAMBI, JARDIANCE

 Monitor and treat as appropriate.

-Severe and Disabling Arthralgia
+Severe and Disabling Arthralgia: GLYXAMBI, TRADJENTA

-The most common adverse reactions (≥5%) associated with GLYXAMBI were urinary tract infections, nasopharyngitis, and upper respiratory tract infections.
+GLYXAMBI: Urinary tract infections, nasopharyngitis, and upper respiratory tract infections.

-The most common adverse reactions (≥5%) associated with JARDIANCE were urinary tract infections and female genital mycotic infections.
+JARDIANCE: Urinary tract infections and female genital mycotic infections.

 USE IN SPECIAL POPULATIONS

-Pregnancy: GLYXAMBI and JARDIANCE are not recommended during the second and third trimesters of pregnancy based on animal data showing adverse renal effects.
+Pregnancy: GLYXAMBI and JARDIANCE are not recommended during the second and third trimesters of pregnancy.
+TRADJENTA should be used during pregnancy only if clearly needed.

-Empagliflozin is expected to have diminished efficacy in elderly patients with renal impairment.
+Geriatric Use: Empagliflozin is expected to have diminished efficacy in elderly patients with renal impairment.
 Urinary tract infections and volume depletion‐related adverse reactions increased in patients ≥75 years treated with GLYXAMBI or JARDIANCE.